martinvahi/mmmv_devel_tools/src/mmmv_devel_tools/silktorrent/README.md

 records to a separate database, where there is a relation between the tar-file name, recipient ID and suggested-deletion-date.**
-Counter-measures for Denial-of-Service attacks is based on authentication, timing, location(channel).
+Counter-measures for Denial-of-Service attacks are based on authentication, timing, location(channel).